aslamhus/aslamhus/README.md

 ### Simple Log Class

 For some of the more complex automations for clients, I am relying more and more on logging to maintain, watch and debug these systems.
-I built a simple PHP Log class with features for writing, searching, clearing, and overwriting log entries.
-You can find it here: [https://github.com/aslamhus/Log](https://github.com/aslamhus/Log)
+Though for production APIs I use the excellent library Monolog, I built a lightweight PHP Log class for my own projects with features for writing, searching, clearing, and overwriting log entries.

 ### React piano keyboard
 For a Jazz Radio station "coming soon" landing page, I built a simple piano keyboard which is playable with touch or the mouse.

 See it in action [https://straightnochaser.ca](https://straightnochaser.ca)

 ### React Table Component
 I built my own Table component that handles operations like sorting, filtering, pagination and select and deleting rows.
 A particular challenge was to create an efficient pagination system for result sets with 10s or 100s of pages.

-### Backup applet
+### DevOps - Backup applet
 Most recently, I used **Linux/Applescript** to build an applet that automates the backup of all the websites on my server.
 A cron job runs the app every month.
 It shows a progress bar that keeps me apprised of the backup status/progress (archiving directories, rsyncing, etc).
 Each backup/snapshot is organised by date and time, and I can customise the needs for each site with a .backupignore file.
 It also sends me an email report if the backup fails or is successful every month.

 ### My first NPM package!
 I use the File API a fair bit, so I decided to create a library/package I could reuse that selects, reads, and previews files.

-You can check it out here [@aslamhus/fileselect](https://github.com/aslamhus/fileselect)
+Check it out here: [@aslamhus/fileselect](https://github.com/aslamhus/fileselect)

 ## Languages and frameworks I use